How to Complete the FAFSA Step by Step

 Can I fill out FAFSA myself?

-Yes, students can and should complete the FAFSA on their own.
-The new FAFSA application instructions are much easier to understand, making it easier than ever for students to fill out.
-You can then invite your parents to enter information like their Social Security numbers and income figures.
+Yes, students can complete the FAFSA on their own.
+The new FAFSA application instructions are easier to understand, and the Department of Education says it has modernized the FAFSA process and improved the user experience and functionality in filling out the online form.
+You can then invite your parents to enter their information.

 How long does it take to fill out the FAFSA?

-It takes less than an hour to fill out the FAFSA, including absorbing the FAFSA application instructions.
-However, it may take you longer to complete if you don’t gather important information ahead of time, such as your family’s Social Security cards.
+It typically takes less than an hour to fill out the FAFSA, including reading the FAFSA application instructions.
+However, it may take you longer to complete if you don’t gather important information ahead of time, such as your Social Security numbers and tax returns.

 What disqualifies you from getting FAFSA?